lyan515/315-rdbms-rehost/README.md

 # rdbms

+A rehost of my group project that was previously inaccessable due to it being on github.tamu.edu

+Team f-502: The I Don't Knows

+Ryan Branson, Brent Lanson, Andrew Meserole, and Travis Stebbins

 ## Cloning Repo
 Since there are submodules you have to recursively clone in the repo.
 `git clone --recursive https://github.tamu.edu/ameserole/rdbms.git`